MicrosoftEdge/MSEdgeExplainers/EditContext/explainer.md

   * Contextual text nearby the selection enabling suggestions for input methods that support generating them.
   * The location (expressed as offsets into the contextual text) of selection to enable text input to be inserted at the right location.
   * The inputMode to specialize software keyboard layouts.
-  * The inputAction to specialize the display of the Enter key on software keyboards.
+  * The EnterKeyHint to specialize the display of the Enter key on software keyboards.
   * The inputPolicy to control whether a software keyboard should automatically appear or needs to be requested explicitly by the user.
   * More than one EditContext to convey the information listed above for multiple editable regions of a web application.
   * An ability to specify which of those multiple EditContexts is currently the target of text input.